rutu5799/Healthcare_Predictive_Analytics/README.md

 - Analyze healthcare datasets to identify significant patterns and correlations.
 - Build and compare machine learning models to predict disease risk.
 - Evaluate model performance using multiple metrics.
-- Develop an interactive Power BI dashboard for visualization.